IBM-Cloud/docs/services/appid/protecting-resources-nodejs.md

   ```
   {:pre}

-You can use `WebAppStrategy` to protect web application resources:
+You can use `WebAppStrategy` to protect web application resources.

   ```JavaScript